utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

     > Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to invite a partner as a Workspace Editor.
 Otherwise, the partner will be assigned the Workspace Viewer role.
 Assigning a partner the Workspace Viewer role doesn't consume paid seats.

 1. Select **Send Invites**.

+## Viewing workspaces a partner can access

+You can view the Partner Workspaces a partner can access, and the Workspace role they're assigned in each workspace.
+Go to your [team dashboard](https://go.postman.co/settings/team/members), and then select **View workspaces** next to a partner.

 ## Collaborating in a Partner Workspace